 The School provides computer access and capabilities through the Information Technology Services and various departments.
 The School relies heavily upon these systems to meet operational, financial, educational and informational needs.
 It is essential that the School's computer systems and computer networks, as well as the data they store and process, be operated and maintained in a secure environment and in a responsible manner.
 It is critical that these systems and machines be protected from misuse and unauthorized access.
 This policy applies to all of the School's computer systems and refers to all hardware, data, software and communications networks associated with these computers.
-In particular, this policy covers computer systems are subject to applicable state and federal laws.
+In particular, this policy covers computers ranging from multi-user timesharing systems to single user personal computers, whether stand-alone or connected to the network.
+In addition to this computer policy, users of these computer systems are subject to applicable state and federal laws.
 Computer abuse will be reported, in writing, to the Director of Operations.
 Computing resources are valuable, and their abuse can have a far-reaching negative impact.
 Computer abuse affects everyone who uses computing facilities.
 The same moral and ethical behavior that applies in the non-computing environment applies in the computing environment.